Chase Ink Business Preferred 100,000-point bonus!

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Starting today, one of the top business credit cards has a brand new massive bonus.
-Right now with the Ink Business Preferred® Credit Card you can earn 100,000 Chase Ultimate Rewards points after spending $15,000 in the first three months of opening the account.
+One of the top business credit cards has a brand massive bonus.
+The Ink Business Preferred® Credit Card you can earn 100,000 Chase Ultimate Rewards points after spending $15,000 in the first three months of opening the account.
 This card was already the best way to earn Chase Ultimate Rewards points when it had an 80,000-point bonus, but now it has the most valuable intro offer of any travel credit card.
-The information for the Ink Business Preferred Credit Card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed or provided by the card issuer.Apply for the Chase Ink Business Preferred card here.

 You will need to be able to qualify for a business card and be under the Chase 5/24 limit in order to get approved.
 But all sorts of side gigs and independent contractor work can make you eligible.
 If you’d like a hand with applying, check out our step-by-step guide to Chase business card applications.